Q-Minh/nihu/dox/tut_couple_radiation.md

 ============

 In most BEM applications two or four integral operators need to be discretised to form the system of equations.
-For the case of an acoustic BEM, the single and double layer potential kernels of the Helmholtz equation need to be discretised simultaneously to obtain the sytem matrices.
+For the case of a direct acoustic BEM, the single and double layer potential kernels of the Helmholtz equation need to be discretised simultaneously to obtain the sytem matrices.
 If the Burton-Miller method (see e.g. \ref tut_helmholtz_bem_3d_fict) is applied, then four integral operators need to be discretised using the same test and trial function spaces.

 In most cases, the parallel evaluation of the different kernels is much cheaper than sequential evaluations, because
 - the kernel inputs (locations, normal vectors) need to be computed only once
-- the kernels can be computed from each other: for example, if \f$ G \f$ denotes the 3D acoustic Green's function, then \f$ G' = -G/r \cdot (1+\mathrm{i}kr) \f$
+- the kernels can be computed from each other: for example, if \f$ G = \exp(ikr)/4\pi r \f$ denotes the 3D acoustic Green's function, then \f$ G' = -G/r \cdot (1+\mathrm{i}kr) \f$
-- the weighting shape functions and the Jacobian need to be computed only once.
+- the weighting shape functions, quadrature weights and the Jacobian need to be computed only once during integration.

 Couple kernels, operators and matrices  {#tut_couple_radiation_couples}
 ======================================